What is Workplace Dignity?

 Every person's dignity is protected as a fundamental human right

-Article 1 of the Universal Declaration of Human Rights (adopted by the United Nations General Assembly on December 10, 1948) states that “All human beings are born free and equal in dignity and rights...” and in its Article 2, “Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind…”
+Dignity is at the heart of human rights work around the world.
+The Universal Declaration of Human Rights affirms that “All human beings are born free and equal in dignity and rights” (Art.
+1) and that “[e]veryone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind” (Art.
+2).

-The fundamental right to dignity at work is a right of everyone, without distinction of any kind.
-It applies to all workers in all settings, regardless of race, religion, gender, or any other characteristic.
+Taken together, these principles affirm a fundamental right to dignity at work for everyone, without distinction of any kind.
+It applies to all workers no matter the work they do or where they do it, regardless of race, religion, gender identity, sexual orientation, or any other characteristic.

 “Some principles really are universal—and the most important one is the principle that we are bound together by a common humanity and that each individual has inherent dignity and worth.”